Kanon14/e-waste-classification-capstone/README.md

 2. `entity`: Define the data structures for handling inputs and outputs within the system.
 3. `components`: Include all modular parts of the project such as data preprocessing, model training, and inference modules.
 4. `pipelines`: Organize the sequence of operations from data ingestion to the final predictions.
-5. `app.py`: This is the main executable script that ties all other components together and runs the whole pipeline.
+5. `application`: This is the main executable script that ties all other components together and runs the whole pipeline.

 ## How to Run
 ### Flask Application: